US Open Tennis Tournament Fast Facts

 Timeline:

-1881 - Begins as a singles men's tournament, for entertainment purposes only.
-The United States Championship is held at The Casino in Newport, Rhode Island.
+1881 - Begins as a men's tournament open only to members of the US National Lawn Tennis Association.
+The competition is held at the Newport Casino in Rhode Island.
 Richard Sears is the first champion.

-1881 - Begins as a singles men's tournament, for entertainment purposes only.
-The United States Championship is held at The Casino in Newport, Rhode Island.
+1881 - Begins as a men's tournament open only to members of the US National Lawn Tennis Association.
+The competition is held at the Newport Casino in Rhode Island.
 Richard Sears is the first champion.

 1887 - Ellen Hansel is the first female singles winner.